join

 I have multiple data extracts belonging to my chosen datastream.
 Which data extracts will be combined?

-Creating a custom script enrichment using the join instruction
+Creating a custom script transformation using the join instruction

 To create and configure a custom script using the join instruction, follow these steps:

-2. In the Instructions step, select the join instruction.
+In the Configuration step, select the join instruction.

 How (required)